 1. Ask a direct supervisor or professional mentor.

 Shawnice Meador, executive director of career and leadership for the University of North Carolina's MBA@UNC program, said it's important to consider the length of time and how long ago you worked with the person.
-Choosing someone you worked with many years ago, rather than a more recent employer, might indicate that you're trying to hide something.
+Choosing someone you worked with years ago, rather than a more recent employer, might indicate that you're trying to hide something.
 At the very least, an older reference may not be as relevant to the current stage of your career.

 "We all grow and mature professionally over time, so referencing someone who worked with you 15 years ago may only be familiar with your previous work style," Meador said.
 "The more recent [your source is], the more relevant it will be for the person making the phone call."

-Alternatively, if you are a student looking to enter the workforce for the first time, you can ask a professor to speak about your academic career.
+Alternatively, if you are a student entering the workforce for the first time, you can ask a professor to speak about your academic career.
 Ruma Sen, professor of communications at Ramapo College of New Jersey, asks students to think critically about why the professor they plan to ask would want to recommend them.
 She also reminds students to be as formal as possible when asking their professors for recommendations.

 2. Inform the person beforehand and give plenty of notice.